redis/docs/content/develop/get-started/vector-database.md

 You can alternatively use the [installation guides]({{< relref "/operate/oss_and_stack/install/install-stack/" >}}) to install Redis Stack on your local machine.

+You need to have the following features configured for your Redis server: JSON and search and query.

 ## Install the required Python packages

 The code examples are currently provided for Redis CLI and Python.
 For Python, you will need to create a virtual environment and install the following Python packages: